p12h4/DF-Guide/Bedrock/Guide.md

 ### Beta 1.2.0.2: (Android Exclusive Version)
 - Water, flowing water, lava, and flowing lava tiles can be obtained via mining block transfer.
-A video showcasing how it works can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Mining%20Block%20Transfer%20on%20Liquids.mp4)
+A video showing how to do it can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Mining%20Block%20Transfer%20on%20Liquids.mp4)

 - Hoppers can be used to place undyed shulker boxes inside of dyed shulker boxes